Centrum-IntelliPhysics/Artificial-Intelligence-in-Predictive-Health-and-Laboratory-Research/README.md

 # Artificial Intelligence in Predictive Health and Laboratory Research
-The Repository contains the slides and the python scripts for the workshop titled Artificial Intelligence in Predictive Health and Laboratory Research: A Hands-On Research Experience for Students and Professionals.
-This workshop is co-organized by Notre Dame Maryland University and Johns Hopkins University.
+This repository supports the AI in Predictive Health and Laboratory Research workshop jointly organized by Notre Dame of Maryland University School of Pharmacy and Johns Hopkins University.
+Participants engage in real-world AI use cases in healthcare and laboratory settings, from cleaning structured health data to analyzing stem cell images using ImageJ and training machine learning models to predict drug responses.

 ## Workshop Organizers: